proj-at/subdomains/.github/PULL_REQUEST_TEMPLATE.md

 Notes: `proj.at` currently doesn't accept subdomain requests.
 Please use `proj.sbs`.

-- [ ] I provided a JSON formatted file based on the template.
+- [ ] I provided a record file based on the template.
-- [ ] I have put the JSON file in the `domains/proj.sbs` folder.
+- [ ] I have put the record file in the `domains/proj.sbs` folder.
 - [ ] I promised that I will not use the domain for any illegal activities.
 - [ ] I promised that this domain is for open-source projects only.
 - [ ] The record of the subdomain works.